Separating Path Systems for the Complete Graph: Upper Bounds

 All edges in $ C_B \cup C_0 \cup \dots \cup C_{\ell} \cup \{(5,7)\}$ have type $2$, which are already accounted for.
 We used a final $\frac{1}{32}(n+16\log_2n+131)$ edges in $C_A$.
 This means $D$ contains at most

 edge types. \end{proof}

-We note that the methods in this section do not adapt too well to the strong version of the problem.
-Indeed, the way to adapt the path system given in Theorem \ref{upper bound} using methods from this paper would be to use more fixing paths (as in Lemma \ref{Q paths}).
-However, this gives an upper bound of approximately $2n$, which is not an improvement from the previously known result Theorem \ref{B et al upper bound}.
+It is natural to try adapting these methods to the strong version of the problem.
+We note that the way to adapt the path system given in Theorem \ref{upper bound} using methods from this paper would be to use more fixing paths (as in Lemma \ref{Q paths}).
+However, this gives an upper bound of approximately $2n$ which is not an improvement on the previously known result Theorem \ref{B et al upper bound}, although it is constructive.
+We omit the details.
+It is an interesting open problem to construct a strongly separating path system for $K_n$ with fewer than $2n$ paths.